IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 1 - To build and deploy an application on Kubernetes Service using kubectl

-Once application code is completed, the following are the steps which we perform usually to build and deploy an application on Kubernetes cluster.
+Once the coding of your application is completed, the following are the steps which we perform usually to build and deploy an application on Kubernetes cluster.
 -	Build the container image using Dockerfile
 -	Push the built container image to the accessible container registry
 -	Create a Kubernetes deployment from the image and deploy the application to an IBM Cloud Kubernetes Service cluster using configuration(yaml) files.
 The configuration files contain instructions to deploy the container image of application in Pod and then expose it as service.